-Here you can download our pRF mapping toolbox: SamSrf
+Here you can download our population receptive field modelling toolbox: SamSrf 6

-This is probably not the most professional piece of software you will have ever encountered (there is a reason why it’s “seriously annoying”) but we hope you will find it useful.
-SamSrf calls a number of SPM functions (both SPM8 and SPM12 should work).
+SamSrf requires Matlab and calls a number of SPM functions (SPM12 is advised although SPM8 should also still work).
 It also uses 3D reconstructions of the cortical surface created in FreeSurfer.
 It should however be flexible and can be used with FSL or AFNI or other packages provided you can produce the data in 4D NII format.
+In fact, as of version R2017b, Matlab supports reading NII files directly and SamSrf is using this functionality, if available.
+However, it still makes use of some SPM functions for registration checks.
+You can use it without those but you should contact us if you do.
 It is also theoretically possible to use surface meshes not created in FreeSurfer or use volumetric data, although functionality will then be limited.

 Please contact Sam (or someone from the lab) if you have any questions or spot any problems.
-However, please be advised that we do not provide tech support to people unless we collaborate with them.
-Putting up the (much more basic) code for phase-encoded retinotopic mapping taught me that as much as one may want to help people this isn’t possible if you also want to have a life.
+However, please be advised that we do not usually provide extensive tech support to people unless we collaborate with them.

 A basic data set for practice purposes is available here.